Model Management

 - You can disable Default models (e.g. if your team doesn't have permission to use a given provider)

-- You can add add your own models and endpoints to default providers, like OpenAI fine-tuned models or Llama 3 on SageMaker
+- You can add your own models and endpoints to default providers, like OpenAI fine-tuned models or Llama 3 on SageMaker

 - You can control configurability on prompt templates for any other custom models you might have logged with Freeplay